awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

 1. In the navigation pane, choose **Option groups**\.

 1. Create a new option group or use an existing option group\.
-For information on how to create a custom DB option group, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+For information on how to create a custom DB option group, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

    To use an existing option group, skip to the next step\.

 1. Add the **SQLSERVER\_BACKUP\_RESTORE** option to the option group\.
-For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 1. Do one of the following:
    + To use an existing IAM role and Amazon S3 settings, choose an existing IAM role for **IAM Role**\.
 If you use an existing IAM role, RDS uses the Amazon S3 settings configured for this role\.